isaacwilliams/not-good-enough-web/content/episodes/059-throw-the-facebook-at-them/index.md

 number: 59
 title: Throw the Facebook at them (feat.
 Joanna Horton of Floodcast)
 date: "2021-02-24"
-description: "We're joined by Joanna Horton of Floodcast to discuss the political and media response to the Brittney Higgins story, the Facebook news ban and Kristina Kersher Keneally's posts."
+description: "We're joined by Joanna Horton of Floodcast to discuss the political and media response to the Brittany Higgins story, the Facebook news ban and Kristina Kersher Keneally's posts."
 fileLink: "https://mcdn.podbean.com/mf/web/4ar3fq/59-feat-jo-001.mp3"
 ---

-**Content warning: A chunk of this episode is spent discussing the Britney Higgins story, which at its core is about sexual violence.
+**Content warning: A chunk of this episode is spent discussing the Brittany Higgins story, which at its core is about sexual violence.
 We don't discuss specifics of the incident itself, but do talk about the surrounding political context.**

 ## Good news